liferay/liferay-frontend-projects/dxp/environment.md

 Jest tests will _run_ in the "test" environment by default.

-Note, however, that our CI infrastructure performs a standard build before running any tests, and that build uses a `NODE_ENV` of "production".
+Note, however, that our CI infrastructure performs a standard build before running any tests, and that build effectively uses a `NODE_ENV` of "production".

 ### `NODE_ENV=development`